bh-premnath-git/innoverpaymentservice/README.md

 - `docker-compose.yml` – Orchestrates services, infrastructure, and bootstrap jobs.
 - `Makefile` – Convenience targets for the local workflow.
 - `generate_protos.sh` – Regenerates gRPC stubs into each service directory.
-- `smoke-test.sh` – Basic smoke test script for the stack.
 - `sandbox/` – Scratch space for experiments.
 Use this map to locate the right directories as you flesh out APIs, persistence, and messaging logic.